Andre601/mrjulsen-wiki/README.md

 ```

 - The `docs` folder is where the main Wiki content is located in.
-  It contains markdown files which get converted into HTML files through ProperDocs and using the Material for MkDocs theme.
+  It contains markdown files which get converted into HTML files through ProperDocs and using the MaterialX for MkDocs theme.
-- `hooks` contains python hook files (currently only `wikilinks.py`) which are used in ProperDocs for quick functionality to be added.
+- `hooks` contains python hook files which are used in ProperDocs for quick functionality to be added.
 - `macros` contains the `macros.py` file which itself contains the individual macros used through the MkDocs Macros plugin, to insert features like displaying a crafting recipe.
 - `theme` contains theme overrides/extensions used to customize certain aspects of the Wiki.

 ## Contributions

 Any contributions are welcome!
 Just make sure to follow any necessary instructions provided to you through additional README files or pages.
-The [Contribute](https://wiki.mrjulsen.net/contribute/) path may also help you with certain questions.
+The [Contribute](https://wiki.mrjulsen.net/contribute/) page may also help you with certain questions.

 In order for you to use this wiki, make sure you install all required dependencies through `pip`.
 The easiest way to install them is through the requirements.txt file:
 ```shell
 pip install -r requirements.txt
 ```

+The creation of a virtual Environment is recommended:

+1. Run `python -m venv venv` (You may need to replace `python3`, `py` or whatever other command python registers on your OS)
+2. Activate the Environment:
+    - **Windows:** `. venv/Scripts/activate`
+    - **Linux/MacOS:** `. venv/bin/activate`

+If your terminal shows `(venv)` did activation succeed.
+To deactivate the environment, write `deactivate` in the terminal.

+> [!NOTE]
+> You have to install any dependencies in a virtual environment again.
+Treat it as a "blank slate" for python dependencies.

 ## License